 Example:ptfe_atlas > tfe-atlas ptfe_archivist > tfe-archivist

-More information can be found in the release notes here.
+More information can be found in the release notes with a change here.

 Examine the logs in [bundle]/primary/app/logs.
 Each of the Docker containers has its own stderr and stdout files here.